;

 Learn what Blazor is, how it works in .NET 8, and when to choose Blazor Server or WebAssembly to build modern C# web applications and MVPs for your next project.

-Brief History and .NET 10 Update
+A Brief History and the .NET 10 Evolution

 What You Can Build With Blazor